whiplashomega/elthelas2/data/rules/wildmagictable.markdown

 93. Size increases by 1 size category for 1 minute
 94. All light sources within 60’ radius extinguished
 95. You and all in 30’: vulnerable to piercing dmg, 1 min.
-96. Caster becomes frightened of a color for 1 hour
+96. Caster becomes frightened of a random color for 1 hour
-97. Surrounded by faint ethereal music for 1 minute
+97. The caster is surrounded by faint ethereal music for 1 minute
-98. Caster suffers a head cold for 24 hours
+98. The caster suffers a head cold for 24 hours
 99. Regain all expended Sorcery Points
-100. Next phrase spoken by caster becomes true
+100. Next phrase spoken by the caster becomes true